git-pull/tao-of-tmux/manuscript/05-session.md

 `Prefix` + `s` will allow you to switch between sessions within the same tmux client.

-This command name can be a bit confusing. `switch-client` will allow you to traverse between sessions in the [server](#server).
+This command name can be confusing. `switch-client` will allow you to traverse between sessions in the [server](#server).

 Example usage:

 {language=shell, line-numbers=off}
     $ tmux switch-client -t dev

-This will switch to a session named "dev", if it exists.
-No need to enter the `target-client` if you're in a client already.
+This will switch to a session, named "dev", if it exists.
+No need to enter the `target-client` if you're already in a client.

 ## Naming sessions

-Sometimes the default session name given by tmux isn't descriptive enough.
+Sometimes, the default session name given by tmux isn't descriptive enough.
 It only takes a few seconds to update it.

 You can name it whatever you want.
-Typically if I'm working on multiple web projects in one session I'll name it "web".
+Typically, if I'm working on multiple web projects in one session, I'll name it "web".
 If I'm assigning one software project to a single session, I'll name it after the software project.
-You'll likely develop your own naming conventions, but pretty much anything is more descriptive than the default.
+You'll likely develop your own naming conventions, but anything is more descriptive than the default.

 ![Renaming a session 'zsh' to 'renamed'](images/05-session/rename.png)

 If you don't name your sessions, it'll be difficult to keep track of what is inside that session from the outside.
-Sometimes you may forget you already have a project opened that is a few days old and you can just re-attach or switch to that.
+Sometimes, you may forget you already have a project opened that is a few days old, and you can just re-attach or switch to that.

 You can rename sessions from within tmux with `Prefix` + `$`.
 The status bar